What is Pay-For-Performance SEO?

 Nowadays, the practice is pointless as Google’s current algorithm easily differentiates between keywords that make sense on a page and those that don’t.
 The only thing you’re doing by keyword stuffing is putting out awful content.

-In 2019, it’s important to write for humans rather than search engines.
-With semantic search improvements, Google’s algorithm understands the meaning of text whether or not specific keywords are used.
+In 2020, it’s essential to write for humans rather than search engines.
+With semantic search improvements, Google’s algorithm understands the text’s meaning, whether or not specific keywords are used.

 Ex-head of spam at Google Matt Cutts had this to say about cloaking: